wi-ed/wi/README.md

     - _Historical reasons are not good reasons_.
   - Out of process plugins.
 If a
     [web browser](http://dev.chromium.org/developers/design-documents/multi-process-architecture)
-    can render web pages out of process, an editor certainly can have the same.
+    can render web pages out of process, an editor can do the same.
   - Plugins written in the same language as the editor itself.
 No need to learn yet another language (vimscript? lisp? python?
 Ah! ha!).
       - *The only text editor with statically compiled macros!*